dshatwell23/anthropometric-measurements/README.md

 ### 3. Algorithm

-The algorithm estimates five anthropometric measurements: (1) neck, (2) torax, (3) abdomen, (4) waist and (5) hips.
+The algorithm estimates five anthropometric measurements: (1) neck, (2) thorax, (3) abdomen, (4) waist and (5) hips.
 In order to accomplish this, the algorithm uses six stages:

 ![algorithm](images/algorithm.png)